kiamco/payme-backend/README.md

 # payme-backend
 P2P platform using the the Stellar Ledger

+Disclaimer: I used this project an an oppurtunity to learn Typescript.
+Im not sure if Im using it right though...

 # Project Description

   - An API made with Node.js, Express, and MongoDb that should give the user the ability to transfer fiat currencies throught the use of the Stellar Ledger